vincentmuriuki/ah-frontend-thor/README.md

 -   Install the project dependencies using `yarn install` in the project root.
 -   Run the project locally in development mode using `yarn start:dev`
 -   It will open the default browser and start the app.
+-   You can test the app by clicking the through the url.

+# Team code of conduct.
+- Use es6 features(arrow functions and classes) for more concise code.
+- All folder names are supposed to be lowercase
+- Components names are supposed to follow the pascal case naming convention
+- Writing unitests for the one's code is highly encouraged.

 # How to run the tests